 You can see that the request came through the

-there as well .
-With every new release of Laravel I run
+GitHub [↗].
+There used to be lots of Symfony packages in there as well.
+With every new release of Laravel, I run

 One interesting thing about code is that not even the authors of the tools can completely predict how developers will be using some of the things they created.

-For example some developers use blade for scripting and others as a stand alone tool for creating static pages.
-This is also true for things within the framework.
+For example, some developers use blade for scripting and others as a stand-alone tool for creating static sites [↗].
+This is also true for other components within the framework.

-One of the best ways to pick up some of these things is to read the source of Laravel projects by other developers.
-One of the ways I decide which project to look at is through the Github PHP trending pages This way am more likely to find young Laravel projects that have smaller footprints.
-I can now follow the progress of this projects and learn while its grows.
-Also the few contributions I have made has been through this process.
+One of the best ways to pick up some of these things is to read the source of Laravel-based projects.
+One of the ways I decide which project to look at is through the GitHub PHP trending list [↗].
+This shows you a list of new interesting Laravel projects with fewer commits.
+I can now follow the progress of these projects and learn as they grow.
+Also, the few contributions I have made have been because of this process.